BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

     # Syntax:
         # const [state, dispatch] = useReducer(reducer, initialArg, init?)
             # It returns an array with exactly two values:
-                # state: During the first render, it’s set to init(initialArg) or initialArg (if there’s no init).
+                # state: During the first render, it’s set to init or initialArg (if there’s no init).
                 # dispatch: A function that lets you update the state to a different value and trigger a re-render.
             # reducer: It is a function that takes the current state and an action, and returns the new state.
             # initialArg: It is The initial value for the state.
 It can be a simple value (like a number or string), an object, or even something more complex like an array.